 Some stocks also pay dividends to shareholders.
 If you hold the dividend-paying stocks long enough, they can become qualified dividends and provide you with a tax-free source of passive income.

 Buying individual stocks with free stock trading apps can carry a couple of advantages.

-- In particular, by using a commission-free broker like M1 Finance to invest, you can create a portfolio without management fees.
+- In particular, by using a commission-free broker like Robinhood to invest, you can create a portfolio without management fees.

 - Further, you will have more control over where your money goes and the chance to capture alpha by doing better than the general stock market.

 As for disadvantages, they include:

 - increased difficulty diversifying your portfolio

 - having more responsibility to make gains, and